drichards188/gojengaUI/README.md

 ## About The Project
 ***
 Gojenga is a web app inspired by financial dashboards like Schwab.
-It contains limited banking, portfolio, risk and diversification features.
+It contains limited portfolio, risk and diversification features.

 ![UI screenshot of diversification feature](https://github.com/drichards188/gojengaUI/blob/master/src/gojengaUICapture2.png?raw=true)